Plorbus/Camera/README.md

 # Camera
-Text-based camera game for simulaa ted zookeeper
+Text-based camera game for a simulated zookeeper